evanpatsou/azure-commons/indicators.md

 # Filter for textcodes where counts are both 1 (one-to-one mapping)
 valid_textcodes = textcode_counts.filter((col('dataset1_count') == 1) & (col('dataset3_count') == 1)).select('textcode')

+# Test case: Check the number of valid textcodes
+assert valid_textcodes.count() == 3, "There should be 3 valid textcodes with one-to-one mappings"
 ```

+---

 ### Exclude Colliding Textcodes